smyleeface/September2017-CloudTrailChallenge/README.md

 * [AWS CloudTrail Event History Now Available to All Customers](https://aws.amazon.com/about-aws/whats-new/2017/08/aws-cloudtrail-event-history-now-available-to-all-customers/) Posted On: Aug 14, 2017

+This challenge is about using CloudTrail, S3 and Lambda to monitor your account for actions that might create a security risk.
+Although CloudTrail can't prevent security problems from happending (use IAM Policy for that), it can alert you to potentially dangerous actions such as granting administrator access.
+The fun part of the challenge will be to decide what events you want to detect and then use your lambda to correct the problem.

 ## Pre-requisites - Do this before the hackathon

 The following tools and accounts are required to complete these instructions.